IVSOP/Rofi-Themer-old/README.md

 The same as above, except the options have many values instead of one.

-I made this because I needed some options that had to all be applied together, and this does just that, with a single click on this entry.
+I made this to allow applying many options together, with a single click on this entry.

 Syntax: `entry_name;apply_list;number of currently selected theme;[blablabla;blablabla;...];[a;b;c];...`